lt-columbo/pisces_tools/cpu_temp_monitor/README.md

 You may also export the files by ftp to any place you have access to.

 **Sudo Permission Required**
-This script will run as root because the command 'vcgencmd' used to retrieve cpu temperature is a priviledged command, and the dashboard log directory is protected.
+This script will run as root because the command 'vcgencmd' used to retrieve cpu temperature is a priviledged command, and the dashboard logs directory is protected requiring root.

 **Files in this tool**
 /var/dashboard/pages/cpu_temp.php - A Dashboard page to display the cpu temperatures within the Dashboard